Make your own natural citrus cleaning spray!

 Next, add a good squirt (depending on how big your bottle is) of natural dishwashing detergent and give it a good shake.

-Now, you are ready to use your own natural citrus cleaning spray with wild abandon
+Now, you are ready to use your own natural citrus cleaning spray.

 I use it in the kitchen, in the bathroom, on glass…. anywhere that needs a good clean.
 You can also use it with bicarbonate of soda for really greasy or grotty stuff.
 Just sprinkle the bicarb and spray with your magic spray, give it a good scrub and rinse well.